-When we purchase a product from a retail store, online, or through a catalog we all expect to receive a product that is fit for its intended purposes and one that is not defective or extremely dangerous.
-Unfortunately that is not always the case; products that are unreasonably dangerous for their intended or foreseeable uses are introduced often.
+When we purchase a product from a retail store, online, or through a catalog, we all expect to receive a product that is fit for its intended purposes and one that is not defective or extremely dangerous.
+Unfortunately, that is not always the case; products that are unreasonably dangerous for their intended or foreseeable uses are often introduced.
 However, you do not have to be left on the hook for the injuries you suffered due to a defective product.
-Ken Kieklak, Attorney at Law can fight to obtain compensation for your injuries, suffering, and pain.
+Our Fort Smith, AR product injury lawyers can fight to obtain compensation for your injuries, suffering, and pain.

 When Can a Lawsuit for a Defective Product be Brought?

 Product liability suits proceed under a theory of strict liability.
 In contrast to negligence actions, this means that you do not have to prove intent to harm.
 Instead, the focus is on the product and whether it is unreasonably dangerous due to a defect in manufacturing, design, or failure to warn.
 The product must have been utilized as intended or a foreseeable use and the injury must have resulted from the defect.
 Finally, the product must not have been subjected to substantial alterations or modifications since its sale.
 Effectively showing and proving each of these legally required elements can require the experienced hand of a seasoned attorney.

 A design defect occurs when a product is manufactured as intended, but there is an error or imperfection that makes the product unreasonably dangerous.
 To better understand what a design defect is, let’s consider a hypothetical new soda bottle design.
 This design utilizes 20% less glass while holding the same amount of soda.
 The bottles are manufactured according to specifications, but when individuals take a drink from the bottle, the neck often snaps off leaving behind pieces of extremely sharp glass that results in severe lacerations.
 These injuries are the result of the design process.
 Other design defects could include: